repros-dev/trace-model/README.md

 Make commands issued in the top-level directory are used to obtain the Docker image and run the demos.

-## Obtaining the Docker image for this REPRO
+## Obtain the Docker image for this REPRO

 Use the `make pull-image` command to pull the Docker image from Docker hub:
 ```